networkx/networkx/README.rst

 Install
 -------

-Install the latest version of NetworkX:
+Install the latest released version of NetworkX:

 .. code:: shell